In exclusive Q&A, LSU's Tommie Robinson talks running backs, a competitive position in 2019

 We were in the spring with Clyde being the first guy.
 But there’s still some questions we have to answer.
 So, we have Clyde.
 We have Lanard Fournette.
 And we have Chris Curry.
 Veteran guys.
 Clyde and Lanard are older guys.
 Seniors and juniors, and Chris Curry is going to be a redshirt freshman and we’ve got two incoming freshmen.
 So, we’ve got some mixture in the room.
 We’ve got some veterans with some experience.
 We’ve got some young guys that are very, very talented that will go in and compete.
 We love competition.
 Competition makes us all better.

 You said you’ve got some unanswered questions.
-What questions have got to get answered?
+What questions have to get answered?

-Well, we’ve got, like I said, Clyde, Lanard and Chris were there with us this spring.
-They all got some injuries and miss a couple days here and there.
+Well, we’ve got, like I said, Clyde, Lanard and Chris that were there with us this spring.
+They all got some injuries and missed a couple days here and there.
 We didn’t get a full feel for what we have.
-I have a more of an idea with Clyde more than anything, because Clyde played quality reps last year in the SEC and had games where he rushed for over 100 yards plus.
+I have more of an idea with Clyde more than anything, because Clyde played quality reps last year in the SEC and had games where he rushed for over 100 yards plus.
 I think he had maybe 134 yards against Georgia.
 (Note: Edwards-Helaire rushed for 145 yards on 19 carries against Georgia).
 That’s a good thing.
 We’ve got to have more than one back.
 We’ve got to answer those questions.
 Who’s going to be our best protector?
 Who’s our best route runner?
 Who’s going to be the most stable back?
 Those kinds of questions.
 The SEC is a long season.
 It’s a rough and rugged conference, this league we play in.
 We won’t be able to get through this league with one or two backs.
 We’re going to have to have at least three backs that’s going to carry us through this league.
 We’ve got to have at least three.
 We’ve got to answer those questions and find out who are going to be those three or four backs or whatever that’s going to carry us.
 But we have options now, so that’s a good thing.

 Are those the kind of questions that may even go into the early games of the season?

 It could.
 It could possibly.
-So, with the NCAA now, the new (redshirt) rule in the NCAA, you can play kids up to four games and possibly get all those questions answered and say, well he’s not quite ready or whatever, and you can still redshirt that guy and he can not allow him to lose a year.
+So, with the NCAA now, the new (redshirt) rule in the NCAA, you can play kids up to four games and possibly get all those questions answered and say, well he’s not quite ready or whatever, and you can still redshirt that guy and not allow him to lose a year.
 If there’s an injury with a kid, you can redshirt him and not lose that year.
 We’ll still have time to answer questions even when the season starts.

-Does it help to have a top game like Texas in Week 2 when you’ve got a chance for Emery and Davis-Price to get a chance to prove themselves in a big game?
+Does it help to have a top game like Texas in Week 2 for Emery and Davis-Price to get a chance to prove themselves?

 It’s good to have a tough opponent that early in the season to answer a lot of questions.
 We’ll put them in a lot of game-type situations during camp.
 Coach Orgeron does a great job of creating those situations and creating game-like situations in practice and creating that type of atmosphere.
 There’s still nothing like the actual game, when there’s 103,000 people in the stands.
 And there’ll probably be about 103,000 up there in Austin.
 Same difference.
 But it’s always good to be in that environment and play a game in a very meaningful situation.
 But we’re excited about it.
 I’ve ben excited about that room.
 We’re going to have five guys and we’ll have some young guys that’ll come in that will make major, major contributions to the team.
 That will help this team grow and go where we need to go.